Rawand-udst/ClouldComputing_labs-Assignment1/README.md

 ```bash
 az ml job create --file pipelines/feature_pipeline.yml
 ```
+---

+### Pipeline Execution

+The pipeline is executed using the Azure ML CLI:

+az ml job create --file pipelines/feature_pipeline.yml

+Each component runs on the configured compute cluster and writes outputs as URI folders, which are passed as inputs to downstream components.
+The final merged feature dataset is then registered in the Azure Feature Store.

+---

 ## All Features at a Glance

 | Feature | Source | What It Captures |